Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Previous Works

 \subsection{Logarithmic Decomposition}

 Down and Mediano \cite{down2023logarithmic} considered embedding a partition $\pi$ into a subset of $\Delta\Omega:=2^{\Omega}\backslash(\{\{\omega\}:\omega\in\Omega\}\cup\{\emptyset\})$, where a set $S\in\Delta\Omega$ is included in the embedding if and only if $S$ is being split by $\pi$ (i.e., $S$ is not a subset of a single part of the partition $\pi$).
 This is the complement of the confusion hypergraph.
 This was generalized by Li \cite{li2025poisson} to general probability spaces.
-These works regard the space of embedded ``generalized information'' as a field of sets, or a Boolean algebra, so the analogy between Shannon entropy and set measures \cite{ting1962amount,yeung1991new} can be recovered.
+These works regard the space of embedded ``generalized information'' as a field of sets, or a Boolean algebra, so the analogy between Shannon entropy and set measures \cite{ting1962amount,campbell1965entropy,yeung1991new} can be recovered.
 A downside is that this generalized information does not appear to have operational meaning, except when it coincides with existing notions.
-For example, if we regard the intersection ``$X\cap Y$'' as the common part of $X$ and $Y$, then if $X,Y$ are the information of random variables, the measure of ``$X\cap Y$'' is indeed the mutual information.
-However, if $X,Y$ are general sets (e.g., if they are formed by intersecting other random variables), then ``$X\cap Y$'' has no meaning.
-Even ``$X\cap(Y\cap Z)$'' can have a negative measure (multivariate mutual information $I(X;Y;Z)$), so it cannot be regarded as the measure of any kind of information.
+If we regard the intersection ``$X\cap Y$'' as the common part of $X$ and $Y$, then if $X,Y$ are the information of random variables, the measure of ``$X\cap Y$'' is indeed the mutual information.
+However, if $X,Y$ are general sets (e.g., if they are formed by intersecting other random variables), then ``$X\cap Y$'' has no clear meaning.
+Even ``$X\cap(Y\cap Z)$'' can have a negative measure (multivariate mutual information $I(X;Y;Z)$), so it cannot be regarded as a measure of the amount of information.

 Since the logarithmic decomposition is the unique measure that recovers the I-measure \cite{down2023logarithmic}, negative measures are unavoidable as long as we use Boolean algebra.
 In this paper, we use Heyting algebra instead, where the logical operations are defined differently.
-The entropy in this paper is nonnegative and has a clear operational meaning, as it gives the communication cost of the corresponding coding setting.
+The entropy in this paper is nonnegative and has a clear operational meaning as communication cost.

 {}